Aortic Sclerosis (Musical Murmur)

-This is a loud murmur early in systole.
+Aortic sclerosis is a loud murmur that occurs early in systole.
 It has a diamond shaped appearance when viewed on the Waveform tab.
+S1 and S2 are normal.
+Diastole is silent.
 The murmur is characterized by regular vibrations which give the murmur a musical quality ("cooing").
 It is caused by turbulent blood flow into the aorta.
-S1 and S2 are normal.
-Diastole is silent.
+Aortic sclerosis can indicate a risk of cardiovascular events and aortic valve obstruction.
+Reference: National Library of Medicine.

 waveform